JHenzi/OrcaRewardDashboard/README.md

 We're currently not collecting certain data points like the total sum of all fees, but for now the model is performing adequately without this information.
 Eventually, richer logging may improve transparency and downstream analytics.

+### Issues/TODO:

+We enabled dynamic credit usage of the LiveCoinWatch API - we scale credit usage dynamically as the day progresses.
+This means we can fetch prices every 15 seconds.
+However, some of the chart queries are based on five minute increments and have limits of "288" to signify one day.

+I also am seeing the need to split the price and bandit actions into two charts - Chart.JS just doesn't merge the two datasets well.
+Or - we can pull "rate" from the bandit logs, it's there as a saved feature.

 ---

 ### Example Strategy in Scope